DLFMetadataAssessment/DLFMetadataQAWorkshop17/OpenRefine.md

 * Extended Features

 ## What is OpenRefine?
 OpenRefine (formerly Google Refine) is a powerful tool for working with messy data, including tools for cleaning, transforming from one format into another, extending with web services, and connecting to external data.
-(Can OpenRefine be used to create data from scratch?
-No. OpenRefine is really built to work with existing data, not formal data creation.)
+Can OpenRefine be used to create data from scratch?
+No. OpenRefine is really built to work with existing data, not formal data creation, although projects can be enriched with outside data.

 Download links and instructions can be found [here](https://github.com/DLFMetadataAssessment/DLFMetadataQAWorkshop17/blob/master/README.md#openrefine-recommended).
 OpenRefine requires a working Java runtime environment, otherwise the program will not start.